cboettig/ews-review/manuscript.md

-Another example of a chaotic crisis can be found in a simple discrete-time model where a population is subject to strong density dependence (an Allee effect) and harvested by predatirs with a Type II (saturating) functional response [@Schreiber2003].
+Another example of a chaotic crisis can be found in a simple discrete-time model where a population is subject to strong density dependence (an Allee effect) and harvested by predators with a Type II (saturating) functional response [@Schreiber2003].
 When prey have high growth rates, the system has chaotic dynamics.
 Small increases in the predation intensity cause a bifurcation with chaotic but persistent prey populations to prey extinction.
 As predation intensity increases towards this threshold, the population exhibits *decreasing* variance.

-![Figure 2: A system where variance decreases prior to a population collapse. from @Schreiber2003.
+![Figure 3: A system where variance decreases prior to a population collapse. from @Schreiber2003.
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
-Left: The population level as a function of predation rate.\
+Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
 Note that it *decreases* as predation rate approaches the threshold.
-Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]
+Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached](schreiber-fig.png)

 Some spatially extended systems exhibit a type of bifurcation which is not accompanied by CSD.
 In one class of models, individual locations are subject to